How to make a Skype call

 - Call phone – If you want to call your friend, press this button to make what amounts to a normal phone call to your friend to a phone number you’ve attached to your Skype account (you’ll need to pay for this see our guide to buying Skype credit for how to do this).
 Or if you just want to call someone without using video, click on the arrow next to Call Phone and choose Call Skype.

 - (Plus sign) Add participants, send files, and more – Clicking on the plus sign brings up a new list of options:

 - You can call multiple people at the same time, making it a conference call.
 When the conference window appears, click on each of your friends to select them and click on add to include them in the call.
 The next window will show the friends added.
 You can then either do a video call or a standard call without video.

-- You can also send contacts to a friend from the plus sign.
+- You can also send contacts to a friend

 - It is also possible to share screens.
 Whilst you are on a call, this gives your friend the ability to see something on your screen, or for someone to remotely access your computer screen (this can sometimes be useful for a friend or family to resolve any problems that you might have by being able to control your computer remotely).
 To do this click on Call and then Share screens.

 Hide/Show IM (small speech bubble icon) – Displays ‘instant messaging’ (chat) controls and text messages at the bottom of the screen (see link to instructions about this below).
 Click the icon again to get rid of them.

 Turn off video (videocam icon) – Clicking this will turn off your video stream, which means that your friend will be able to hear your voice but won’t be able to see you.
 When it’s turned off, a red line goes through it.
 Click it again to restart broadcasting video.